Makalu Base Camp Trek - 19 Days

 Accommodation & Meals:

 Accommodation is in basic tea houses (twin sharing).
-The package includes breakfast only; lunch and dinner are not included, allowing you flexibility to choose your meals.
+The package includes breakfast only; lunch and dinner are not included, allowing you the flexibility to choose your meals.

 Remote & Solitude: